NYCPlanning/labs-factfinder-api/README.md

       - 2020 (table)
       - metadata (table)

   Note - these scripts appear to occasionally time out and fail "silently".
 If you get all `Done!` logs but are missing tables in your database, try re-running the script for the missing tables individually.
+To update just the ACS or decennial data, run `yarn migrate acs` and `yarn migrate decennial` respectively.

   ### Connecting your local environment to the Development environment database.
   > This option is only available to internal DCP developers, as it requires access to sensitive information.